RECAPEM

 Confirmation of tube placement

-• Observe free flow of blood or fluid.
+• Observe the free flow of blood or fluid.

 • Definitive confirmation requires a CXR assessment.